abumusasakib/VisionXAI-BackendAPI/README.md

     final tokenScores = (map['token_scores'] as List?)?.cast<double>();
     final attentionBase64 = map['attention_image'] as String?;

-    // If attention image is present you can decode it client-side (example omitted). return caption ?? '';
+    // If attention image is present you can decode it client-side. return caption ?? '';
     ```